Mary Soon Lee: Favorite Books

 ever thought of writing my own stories, I loved to read other

 people's.
 If you would like to know more about me, visit

 my home page.

-Books that I read relatively recently and loved.
-Too soon to
+Books that I have read relatively recently and loved.
+Too soon to know whether

 - The Lord of the Rings, by J.R.R.
 Tolkien.
 If I had to name

 my favorite book in the world, then nine days out of ten, I would pick